-- What were the main points of difference and similarity in your home visit, and the visit you made to the patient on the ward?
+- Did the patient you met describe any benefits of being older?
+Did anything surprise you? - What were the main points of difference and similarity in your home visit, and the visit you made to the patient on the ward?
 Did you notice any difference in yourself between the two encounters?
 Did you think the person felt comfortable talking to you? - You will have a meeting today with one of your tutors.
 How do you feel you are progressing?
 Have you noticed any changes in yourself?
 Do you feel comfortable at the practice?
 Do you feel comfortable meeting patients?
 Have you set yourself any goals for next term?

 4.5.
-DAY 5: NUTRITION AND GASTROINTESTINAL DISORDERS
+DAY 5: CHRONIC PAIN